fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Your main branch of code should always remain <i>green</i>.
 Being green means that all the steps of your build pipeline should complete successfully: project should build successfully, test should run without errors, and the linter shouldn't have anything to complain about etc.

 Why is this important?
 You will likely deploy your code to production specifically from your main branch.
 Any failures in the main branch would mean that new features cannot be deployed to production until the issue is sorted out.
 Sometimes you will discover a nasty bug in production that was not caught by the CI/CD pipeline.
-In these cases you want to be able to revert the production environment back to a previous commit in a safe manner.
+In these cases you want to be able to roll the production environment back to a previous commit in a safe manner.

 How do you keep your main branch green then?
 Avoid committing any changes directly to the main branch.
 Instead, commit your code on a branch based on the freshest possible version of the main branch.
 Once you think the branch is ready to be merged into the master you create a GitHub Pull Request (also referred to as <abbr title="Pull Request">PR</abbr>).